Yoona8/frontend-curriculum/notes/javascript.md

 const [first, , third] = numbers;
 // when there is no value, can use defaults const [first, , , , , sixth = 45] = numbers;
+// when we want specific values and an array of the rest const [first, ...otherNumbers] = numbers;
 // good for swapping the values let first = 'Harry';
 let second = 'Ron';